 - Coffee substitutes, such as those deriving from grains and chicory root, contained the highest concentration of acrylamide, at 818 micrograms per kilogram (mcg/kg).

 - Instant coffee contained 358 mcg/kg of acrylamide.

 - Natural roasted coffee contained the least amount of acrylamide, at 179 mcg/kg.

 They also reported that there was no significant difference in acrylamide content between different types of coffee bean.

 Although coffee contains small quantities of acrylamide, research suggests that drinking coffee may actually protect against certain types of cancer, as well as provide other health benefits.

 For example, the author of a

 They also found an association between drinking coffee and a lower risk of certain cancers, including:

 The study suggested a number of other benefits, including a reduced risk of:

 The scientists found that people who drank three or four cups of coffee per day benefited most.
-The Food and Drug Administration (FDA) recommend that adults limit their coffee intake to four or five cups per day.
+The

 All types of coffee containing roasted beans contain some acrylamide.
 Coffee substitutes, such as cereal and chicory root coffees, also contain acrylamide if they have undergone a roasting process.